University Hospital of Northern British Columbia

 The University Hospital of Northern British Columbia (UHNBC) is the largest Level III trauma centre in Northern BC.
-UHNBC is a teaching hospital that supports the Northern Medical Program, a joint medical program by the UBC Faculty of Medicine and the University of Northern British Columbia (UNBC) for training of doctors in British Columbia, Canada.
+UHNBC is a teaching hospital that supports the Northern Medical Program, a joint medical program by the UBC Faculty of Medicine and the University of Northern British Columbia (UNBC) for training doctors in British Columbia, Canada.

 History

 Multiple predecessors have been succeeded by what is now the University Hospital.
 The first major one being a railway construction hospital in 1914 (although a log hospital had already been built).
 A private hospital was also built.
 A hospital called the 'Pine Manor" hospital opened in 1918.
 The immediate predecessor to the University Hospital was opened in 1945 and had 112 beds by the time the University Hospital came around.

 By the 50s it was decided that a new hospital was needed and on 14 May 1958 a sod turning ceremony took place for the new hospital.